 No, smoked trout is not safe for dogs.
 The smoking process doesn't reach high enough temperatures to kill parasites, and the high sodium content can be harmful to your pet.

-Is trout better than salmon for dogs?
+Is trout or salmon better for dogs?

 Emergency Action Plan - If Your Dog Eats Raw Trout